-Open to one competitor from each school who has just competed in the Ashburton, Ashburton Fours, Schools' Fours, Cadet Pairs, Cadet Fours or the Reserve.
+Open to one competitor from each CCF who has just competed in the Ashburton, Ashburton Fours, Schools' Fours, Cadet Pairs, Cadet Fours or the Reserve.

 Dress See Para 202.

 Distance 500 yards.

 Time Limit 15 minutes.

-No of shots Two sighting shots and ten to count.

-First Prize A Challenge Trophy presented in 2002 by JF Jackman (SB), past Chairman of Council, who won the competition in 1959 while shooting for St John's School Leatherhead, commemorating the match started in 1861 by Earl Spencer and endowed in 1926 by Lt Col H Mellish CB VD, and a Tankard.
+First Prize A Challenge Trophy presented in 2002 by JF

+Jackman (SB), past Chairman of Council, who won the competition in 1959 while shooting for St John's School Leatherhead, commemorating the match started in 1861 by Earl Spencer and endowed in 1926 by Lt Col H Mellish CB VD. and a Tankard.
-Second Prize An NRA Silver Medal.

-Third Prize An NRA Bronze Medal.